 The dashboard interface allows you to access transactions from one or more banks with search and sort options to manage high record volumes.
 The dashboard displays transactions by batch number, transaction number, lockbox batch date, amount, customer, and status.
 You can use the dashboard to resolve unmatched or partially matched records in NetSuite easily.

 Access the Cash Application Manager Dashboard from NetSuite's main menu.

 The CAM dashboard enables you to access your bank accounts and load the transactions into the section for a specific time range.
 The filtered transactions are then displayed with links to their NetSuite records.

 - Select your accounts from the Accounts section, and check the checkboxes next to the banks you want to filter on.

 - Click Load Transactions.

-The transactions display in both graphical and tabular format.
+The transactions displayed in both graphical and tabular formats.
 This dashboard allows you to view and resolve a large cache of transactions at a glance with sort and search functionality.
 You can resolve all exceptions with ease from this dashboard.